 Some of today’s laptops have seen surprising improvements in quality and value, with an increasing rate in endurance and performance.
 Particular laptops use solid-state drives for more reliable data storage and faster boot times but typically come with a higher price tag.
 Standard hard disk drives are cheaper but more susceptible to damage from drops.
 Modern laptops have started integrating 4K resolution and organic light-emitting diodes (OLED) technology into their display screens, along with touch-based input support for easier use of certain apps.

 Our Favorite Laptops for Business Success

-Our top picks for the best business laptops will provide you with a diverse range of options to choose from.
-With an immense saturation of laptop brands and models, there are numerous choices currently present in the market, which can make buying a laptop quite overwhelming.
+Our top picks for the best business laptops will provide you with diverse options.
+With an immense saturation of laptop brands and models, numerous choices are currently available in the market, which can make buying a laptop quite overwhelming.
 Technology has continued to advance over time, making for some impressive laptops available.
 Check out our list of the best laptops for your small business here:

 Disclaimer: All prices listed are as of 03/23/21 and may change over time.